omartrigui/competitive-programming/README.md

 - Pre-written functions for common competitive programming tasks
 - Efficient data structures and algorithm implementations
 - Integrated **[PyRival](https://github.com/cheran-senthil/PyRival)** as a submodule for additional optimized algorithms
+- Includes a brute force stress tester for automated solution validation

 ## Usage
 Clone the repository along with submodules: